Valuation Guide

 Integration helps most when your cap table is complex or changes frequently.
 For an early-stage company with a simple structure, a well-maintained spreadsheet is often just as fast and avoids any vendor lock-in.
 The compliance bar is accuracy and documentation, not which tool produced the data.
 What matters is that the capitalization the appraiser relies on is complete and correct as of the valuation date.

-409A Providers and Cap Table Integration Options Compared
+How Do 409A Providers and Cap Table Integration Options Compare?

 The table below compares the common ways founders source cap table data for a 409A, from fully bundled platforms to integration-friendly independent providers to a plain spreadsheet.
 “Independence” here refers to whether the entity producing the valuation is structurally separate from the entity that benefits commercially from your equity-management spend.